-No apparent changes in geometry were noted that would indicate distress or malfunction of the CCR units at the facility since the previous annual inspection of Modules 1 through 3 and Module 4 at the COL facility completed under 40 CFR 257.84(b)(1).
+No apparent changes in geometry were noted that would indicate distress or malfunction of the CCR units at the facility since the previous annual inspection of Modules 1 through 3 and Modules 4 through 6 at the COL facility completed under 40 CFR 257.84(b)(1).
 All changes in geometry observed during the annual inspection were the result of planned CCR filling in the current CCR units.

 As noted in Section 1.2, both CCR units are currently accepting CCR.
-A majority of the CCR placement is occurring in Module 4.
+A majority of the CCR placement is occurring in Modules 3 and 4.
 Final cover or intermediate cover is established along portions of Modules 1 through 3, and vegetation is established or becoming established on all final and intermediate cover areas.